spmallette/java-dse-driver/manual/object_mapper/custom_codecs/README.md

 the type of all fields to find classes annotated with [@UDT](../creating/#mapping-user-types) (this works recursively with nested UDTs and collections).
-For each class, the mapper creates a codec and registers it with the underlying `Cluster`.
+For each class, the mapper creates a codec and registers it with the underlying `DseCluster`.

 ```java
 @UDT(name = "address")